okeeffed/cheat-sheets/Machine-Learning/ML-Decision-Trees.md

 ## Decision Tree Regression in Python

 Warning for the decision tree, because we need to consider the entropy and split the result into data points.
 If we stick to one dimension, how do we have a line that is not horizontal?
+If the splits are made, they should remain a constant.

 ```python
 # Prediciting the Decision Tree results